 Excursion to the floodgate with a focus on dike safety and climate change

-Ginsheim-Gustavsburg/Darmstadt On Thursday (July 10), 16 students from the International University of Mannheim, Darmstadt Regional Council, the floodgate in Ginsheim-Gustavsburg .
-Experts from the State Water Management Authority about the importance of technical flood protection in southern Hesse.
+Ginsheim-Gustavsburg/Darmstadt – On Thursday (July 10), 16 students from the International University of Mannheim, together with representatives from the Darmstadt Regional Council, visited the floodgate in Ginsheim-Gustavsburg .
+Experts from the State Water Management Authority provided information on site about the importance of technical flood protection in southern Hesse.

 Holger Densky, head of the State Water Management Department at the Regional Council, emphasized the function of the dikes along the Rhine and Main rivers as an essential component of public services.
 The floodgate in Ginsheim protects the adjacent hinterland during floods.
 Without it being closed, water would reach as far as the village of Trebur.
 "Regular testing is crucial to ensure functionality in an emergency," explained Kurt Köhler from the Biebesheim dike maintenance depot.